home | about us

-The significance of a twenty dollar bill is not the paper, but what is behind it.
-In the same way is the significance of communion.
+The significance of a twenty-dollar bill is not the paper, but what is behind it.
+The significance of communion is the same way.

 Topics: